 MO Member referred to Mod_04_11 that had previously dealt with MEC for DSUs.
 At the time DSUs were not allowed to have an MEC and the Modification was raised to allow an MEC up to the De-Minimis threshold (10 MW) to allow small unit’s to participate in the SEM.
 It was evident from the documentation of that Mod (including Working Group report) that the focus had always been to limit the MEC to the De-Minimis threshold.
 MO Member also queried the new clause in the Modification that allowed 10% of the Unit’s MEC which potentially can allow an MEC of any amount which would not be in the spirit of the original MOD_04_11.
 DSU Member agreed that this clause could be removed without prejudicing the general principle of the Modification.

 The Grid Code sets the limit on the capacity of the DSU rather than the export capacity of the site.
 MO Member recommended that this be brought to the DSM Forum.
 Chair suggested to the Committee that the proposal be deferred.
 Generator Member agreed stating that they felt this was a metering issue.
 SO Alternate advised that this was a hybrid scenario that was not fully defined in either the Grid Code or Trading & Settlement Code and needed to be discussed with all parties affected.
-It was also stressed that there were Uninstructed Imbalance issues, connection issues as well as the metering issues.
+It was also stressed that there were Uninstructed Imbalance issues, connection issues as well as metering issues.

 Generator Member also raised the issue of multiple ownership of a site and how this can affect the scenario proposed by this Modification.